DIY Slime is the new popular activity for kids. Come see How To Make Slime for Kids that's easy and doesn't contain Borax.

 What to Add to Your Slime

-You can also add unique smells (we like essentials oils) or beads to your sticky goo (like these and these) to make it even more original and fun.
+You can also add unique smells (we like essential oils) or beads to your sticky goo to make it even more original and fun.

 TIP: It’s easiest to add the items before you mix in the saline solution.

 There are different types of slime too.
-For example, crunchy slime, clear slime, fishbowl slime, or fluffy slime.
+For example, crunchy slime, clear slime, fishbowl slime, or even a fluffy slime recipe.
 Each different type of slime is a unique and fun creation.
 You can stretch, squish, poke, and squeeze your goo to its fullest potential.

 Interesting Slime Facts

 Slime can also be satisfactory (the word kids use to describe it) and calming, and many people find it pleasing to watch as well as make.
 Lots of slime videos or slime accounts on YouTube or Instagram have countless views.
-Plenty of adults as well as children simply enjoy watching the videos.
-Even though it seems silly, some people even find that by watching slime videos, it's like meditation.
+Plenty of adults as well as children, simply enjoy watching the videos.
+Even though it seems silly, some people even find that watching slime videos it's like meditation.

 Here's an interesting article about the science behind making slime.

-PLEASE NOTE: Adult supervision is recommended for this activty.
-Although contact saline solution is a safer option than Borax, it still contain Boric Acid, and should not be ingested.
+PLEASE NOTE: Adult supervision is recommended for this activity.
+Although contact saline solution is a safer option than Borax, it still contains Boric Acid and should not be ingested.

 You May Also Like: